Dropzone: Reception

 The Atari 8-bit version received overwhelmingly good reviews.
-A reviewer for Computer and Video Games in a May 1985 review stated that Dropzone was one of the best Atari games and Atari owners could not afford to miss this game.
-Personal Computer World reviewer agreed with this notion: "Although Dropzone is virtually a rewrite of Defender, the quality of its graphics and sound make it far superior."
+A reviewer for Computer and Video Games in a May 1985 review said that Dropzone was one of the best Atari games and Atari owners could not afford to miss this game.
+Personal Computer World reviewer agreed with this notion, who also praised the game's graphics and sound.

-The Commodore 64 version of the game was awarded a Gold Medal in issue 3 of Zzap!64 magazine, with an overall rating of 95%.
+The Commodore 64 version of the game was awarded a gold medal in issue 3 of Zzap!64 magazine, with an overall rating of 95%.

 Legacy

-The sequel, Super Dropzone, added new weapon types and end-level bosses.
-It is available for the Super Nintendo Entertainment System (titled Super Dropzone on all packaging, but only Dropzone on the title screen), Game Boy Advance and PlayStation.
+The sequel, Super Dropzone, adds new weapon types and end-level bosses.
+It was released for the Super Nintendo Entertainment System (titled Super Dropzone on all packaging, but only Dropzone on the title screen), Game Boy Advance, and PlayStation.
 Only the Game Boy Advance version saw a North American release; the others were European exclusives.

-A fully-playable port of the C64 version can be found in the PC version of Jimmy White's 2: Cueball, also by Archer Maclean.
+A fully-playable port of the C64 version can be found in Windows, PlayStation, and Dreamcast versions of Jimmy White's 2: Cueball, also by Archer Maclean.